-April is Home Inspection Month.
+April is Home Inspection MonthLink opens in a new tab.
 Though most people only think about home inspections when they are buying a home, a professional home inspection educates homeowners on the current condition of their home.
 Spring’s rainy season can not only cause disastrous home floods, but can also increase the moisture in your home, which can lead to hazardous mold growth.
 Mold removal can be an unpleasant – and potentially costly – imposition.
 Here are a few things you can do to help prevent the threat of mold.

 - Clear debris.
 Clear gutters and downspouts of debris like leaves and birds’ nests to ensure that water will flow away from the roof and your home.